 Gallery 8 – Chinese Painting and Calligraphy Masterpieces

 Thirty-five early Chinese paintings and calligraphy masterpieces from the Palace Museum in Beijing are many being displayed for the first time outside Beijing.
 There will be three rotations.

-Gallery 9 showcases 111 equine artworks, including paintings and sculptures.
+Gallery 9 of the Hong Kong Palace Museumshowcases 111 equine artworks, including paintings and sculptures.
 Included are 13 pieces on loan from the Louvre Museum in Paris.

 FYI, horses are a recurring theme is Chinese art.
 Usually, they represent military and political power.
 And they show up in many forms – from paintings to ceramics to statues!

 “It was during the Golden Age of Chinese art that the horse statue became a true work of art.
 The Tang Dynasty (618 – 906) was a period of peace and prosperity with traders venturing further than ever before.
 Returning home, they brought back Western fashions and traditions which were quickly embraced by the upper classes,” – Ollis Chinese Antiquities.“